-Many believe that the Model B is Steinway’s best piano–and that includes professional pianists.
-Again, the Model B may not be the ideal piano for someone who needs to buy a lower-budget piano or who simply doesn’t have the space to accommodate a nearly 7’ grand.
+Many believe that the Model B is Steinway's best piano, including professional pianists.
+Again, the Model B may not be ideal for someone who needs to buy a lower-budget piano or doesn't have the space to accommodate a nearly 7' grand.

-However, for the professional or the serious amateur who wants a piano to challenge them and bring out their best as a musician, the Model B has earned its popularity and acclaim.
-Some piano critics go so far as to say that the Model B is the “perfect piano.”
+However, the Model B has earned its popularity and acclaim for the professional or the serious amateur who wants a piano to challenge them and bring out their best as a musician.
+Some piano critics go so far as to say that the Model B is the "perfect piano."

 Larry Fine, a leading piano consultant and author of The Piano Book, writes, "The Model B is my favorite of the...Steinways and the best choice for the serious pianist, recording or teaching studio, or small recital hall."

-Meanwhile, click on the links below at some of our other articles about Steinway pianos.
+Meanwhile, click on the links below to some of our other articles about Steinway pianos.

 - Boston Pianos

 - Essex Pianos

 - Joy of Piano

 - Resource Center